INDIANS IN MALAYSIA: HISTORY, WORK, DISCRIMINATION, PROTESTS

 Indian Plantation Workers in Malaysia

 Many Indians are employed in menial jobs, such as rubber and oil plantation work.
-Vijay Joshi of Associated Press wrote: “About 85 percent of the ethnic Indians are descendants of indentured laborers brought by the British to work on rubber plantations in the 19th century.
-The work, where it remains, pays about $60 month.
-But many plantations were turned into golf courses and luxury home communities in the 1980s and 1990s, and the workers lost their jobs and the free housing and schooling that was included.
+Associated Press reported in 2008 about 85 percent of ethnic Indians are descendants of indentured laborers brought by the British to work on rubber plantations in the 19th century.
+The work, where it remains, pays about $60 per month.
+However, many plantations were converted into golf courses and luxury residential communities in the 1980s and 1990s, causing the workers to lose their jobs, as well as the free housing and schooling that came with them.
 [Source: Vijay Joshi, Associated Press, March 6, 2008]

 Discrimination Against Indians in Malaysia